FRBCesab/rossinante/source/working-with-r.rst

 wants (independently of other users).
 This library is located in ``~/R/x86_64-pc-linux-gnu-library/4.1/``.

-To install a new R package, use the interface of RStudio Server or run:
+To install a new R package, use the interface of RStudio Server or the R console and run:

 .. code-block:: r